 What does the law say?

-The Privacy and Electronic Communications Regulations 2003 cover the sending of email marketing.
+The Privacy and Electronic Communications Regulations 2003 (PECR) cover the sending of marketing emails.
 This legislation says that organisations must only send marketing emails to individuals if you have agreed to receive them, except where there is a clearly defined customer relationship.

 The ICO can only investigate concerns about marketing emails from identifiable UK senders.
 As a lot of spam emails come from outside the UK, the Information Commissioner has an agreement with a number of overseas bodies to cooperate and exchange information to try and stop spam emails that are sent from those places.